-Who knew that some noises could eventually become as extinct as the passenger pigeon?
-Depending on your age, you or your kids or grandchildren may have only heard some of the following sounds in old movies, if at all.
+Who knew that some noises would eventually become as extinct as the dodo?
+Depending on your age, you or your kids or grandchildren may have heard some of the following sounds only in old movies, if at all.

 1. Rotary Dial Telephone

-The formerly familiar swooosh as the caller rotated the dial clockwise to the "finger stop" and then the click-click-click as the dial returned counter-clockwise to the start position is now a novelty application that you can install on your iPhones for nostalgic yuks.
-Adolescents waiting in line nearby will wonder what the heck that sound is, while we older fogies will know you're poking fun at us and our ancient ways.
+The formerly familiar swooosh as the caller rotated the dial clockwise to the “finger stop” and then the click-click-click as the dial returned counter-clockwise to the start position is now a novelty application that you can install on your iPhones for nostalgic yuks.
+Adolescents standing nearby will wonder what the heck that sound is.

 2. Manual Typewriter

 Manual typewriters had an entire subset of unique sounds that made them immediately identifiable.
 The keys clacked loudly as they struck the paper, the carriage lifted up with a distinct clunk when the shift key was employed, and then there was the ping of the bell warning you that you were nearing the end of the line.
 That meant you had to lift your left hand from the keyboard and swipe at the carriage return lever, which caused a sort of ziiiiip noise as you pushed the carriage back to the starting position.